 Buprenorphine may be an appropriate treatment for people who are dependent on opioids, such as heroin and prescription drugs.
 Buprenorphine stops cravings, blocks withdrawal symptoms to prevent "dope sickness" and blocks the "high" from heroin and other opioids.
 Because buprenorphine helps with withdrawal and cravings, it can help to protect people from risky behaviors and can lower the chance of someone having an overdose.
 Additionally, people who are dependent on opioids and living with a chronic disease (e.g., HIV) are more likely to adhere to their chronic disease treatment and have better health outcomes if they are on buprenorphine treatment.

-Consumers who would like to find out more information about buprenorphine, or to find a doctor who prescribes buprenorphine, should call the Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-866-287-2728.
+Consumers in New York State who would like to find out more information about buprenorphine, or to find a doctor who prescribes buprenorphine, can call the NYS HOPEline at 1-877-8-HOPENY.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) also has a treatment locator at 1-866-287-2728.

 Resources for Consumers